 The Exchange provides professional development to support sustainability and sustainability literacy.
 Staff participating in the PgCert Academic Practice can reflect on sustainability issues in their area of academic practice.
 Findings are delivered to a wide University audience.

-Examples of research and innovation at UAL
+Examples of research and innovation at UAL in learning, teaching and research

 - Centre for Sustainable Fashion provides leadership and research on sustainable fashion.
 This includes collaborations, before the Paris climate talks, with the COPtimist project and Dress for Our Time.